apascualgarcia/RatioDependent/README.md

      * __hhandlingInA.dat__ --> Saturation term (vector h^A_i of Sa plants): ```h^A_i sum_l |Gamma^A_il| N^P_l]```
      * __ghandlingInP.dat__ --> Saturation term (vector g^P_i of Sp plants): ```g^P_j sum_k |Gamma^A_kj| N^A_k]```
      * __ghandlingInA.dat__ --> Saturation term (vector g^A_i of Sa plants): ```g^A_j sum_k |Gamma^P_kj| N^P_k]```
 2. You will also need a file called _Beyond-MeanField.in_ describing if you want to generate or read from file the parameters.
 To control for this, all the parameters have (at least) three metaparameters.
-The first metaparameter is called readX, with X the label for the three metaparameters.
+The first metaparameter is called ```readX```, with ```X``` the label for the three metaparameters.
 It will control if the parameter is read from the correspondent file (if it is equal to 1), or if it should be generated internally (=0).
 Then there are two additional parameters midX and widthX.
 The role of these parameters is:
      * If ```readX = 1```, then, each value ```X0``` readed from file will become: ```X=X0*midX*(1+widthX*rnd)```, where ```rnd = [-0.5,0.5]```.
 You can consider different scenarios:
         * Keep just the readed value: Make ```midX=1``` and ```widthX=0```.
         * Randomize the readed value: Make ```midX=1``` and ```widthX > 0```.